 If you have not already registered as a life support customer, please get in touch with your energy retailer and follow their process.
 You can also advise them on how you would prefer to receive information about any impacts on power in your area – for example, via SMS or email – or pass on details for a caregiver that should be kept informed.

 If we are planning works involving power outages, customers will receive notifications via the email, SMS or post.
 If there is an unanticipated power outage for reasons beyond our control, we will contact you via your registered mobile or email address as soon as possible.

-We encourage you to develop a back-up plan in consultation with your doctor or medical adviser to ensure you are well prepared for such an occurrence.
-Different medical situations require different plans so the first step is to evaluate your circumstances.
-The following are examples of what could be contained in a back-up plan:
+In these circumstances, we encourage you to develop a backup plan in consultation with your doctor or medical adviser to ensure you are well prepared.
+Different medical situations need different plans, but you may like to consider any of the following actions:

-- Consider a source of back-up power for your medical equipment such as a battery or generator.
+- Get a source of backup power for your medical equipment, such as a battery or generator.

-- Become familiar with the different power circuits and power points within your home by checking your switchboard or contacting a registered electrician or calling us for technical advice.
+- Familiarise yourself with the different power circuits and power points within your home by checking your switchboard, contacting a registered electrician, or calling us for technical advice.

 - Keep a torch with working batteries next to your life support equipment.

-- Make prior arrangements with a family member or friend to stay with them should you need to vacate your home.
+- Plan with a family member or friend to stay with them in case you need to vacate your home.

 For further information, call our dedicated advice line for Life Support Customers on 1800 500 540.